Unity-Technologies/ml-agents/docs/Getting-Started-with-Balance-Ball.md

 understand the different ways in which the ML-Agents toolkit can be used.
 These environments can also serve as templates for new environments or as ways to test new ML algorithms.
-After reading this tutorial, you should be able to explore and build the example environments.
+After reading this tutorial, you should be able to explore train the example environments.

+If you are not familiar with the [Unity Engine](https://unity3d.com/unity), we highly recommend the [Roll-a-ball tutorial](https://unity3d.com/learn/tutorials/s/roll-ball-tutorial) to learn all the basic concepts first.

 ![3D Balance Ball](images/balance.png)

-This walk-through uses the **3D Balance Ball** environment.
+This guide uses the **3D Balance Ball** environment to teach the basic concepts and usage patterns of ML-Agents.
 3D Balance Ball contains a number of agent cubes and balls (which are all copies of each other).
 Each agent cube tries to keep its ball from falling by rotating either horizontally or vertically.
 In this environment, an agent cube is an **Agent** that